-If you’re an expat working in Thailand, most jobs require you to get a medical certificate, also known as a health certificate, before you can get a work permit.
+If you are an expat working in Thailand, most jobs require you to get a medical certificate, also known as a health certificate, before you can get a work permit.
 In some countries, getting a medical certificate (health certificate) is difficult.
 In Thailand, getting a medical certificate is easy and cheap.

-That is why the best place to get a medical certificate is either at a clinic (they are all over Thailand and, if you’re in Bangkok, there are tons of them) or at a doctor’s office.
-Here they’ll only charge you around 100 baht ($3) for the exact same certificate.
+That is why the best place to get a medical certificate is either at a clinic (they are all over Thailand and, if you’re in Bangkok, there are tons of them, at a public hospital or at a doctor’s office.
+Here they will only charge you around 100 baht ($3) for the exact same certificate.

-He chatted for a couple of minutes, listened to my chest with a stethoscope, checked my arms and legs for needle marks (they don’t want drug addicts teaching their kids!) then wrote out my certificate, handed it to a nurse, told me to pay 50 baht at the payment office and then collect my medical certificate.
-Total time spent?
-Twenty minutes.
+He chatted for a couple of minutes, listened to my chest with a stethoscope, checked my arms and legs for needle marks (they don’t want drug addicts teaching their kids) then wrote out my certificate, handed it to a nurse, told me to pay 50 baht at the payment office and then collect my medical certificate.

 Medical Certificate in English or Thai? – The last clinic I went to asked me if I wanted the certificate in English or Thai.
 You must get the certificate in Thai, or the Thai labor department won’t accept it for your work permit, but you can also get one in English if you like.

-Remember, if you don’t have one and the labor department requires one when you get there to apply for your work permit, you’re going to have the hassle of going to a clinic and a delay getting your work permit processed.
+Remember, if you don’t have one and the labor department requires one when you get there to apply for your work permit, you are going to have the hassle of going to a clinic and a delay getting your work permit processed.

 In other words, it is not like the US, where they practically require your first born and a few medical tests costing several hundred dollars.

-Don’t forget though, if you do have some medical problems, now is the time to get them taken care of so you can get a medical certificate secure in the knowledge that you’re really not sick.
+Don’t forget though, if you do have some medical problems, now is the time to get them taken care of so you can get a medical certificate secure in the knowledge that you really are not sick.
 Because not only are medical certificates cheap in Thailand, but health care is too.